 - FREE: Old South Meeting House members (Click here to become a museum member and get free admission for a whole year!)

-Old South Meeting House accepts cash, checks, Visa, Mastercard and American Express cards.
+Old South Meeting House accepts cash, checks, Visa, Mastercard and American Express.

 The Freedom Trail Ticket - save time & money!

 Walking the Freedom Trail?
 Don't miss going inside the remarkable landmarks where history actually happened!
-Includes admission to 3 sites: Old South Meeting House, the Old State House Museum and the Paul Revere House.
-Not available to groups over 10.
+Includes admission to 3 sites: Old South Meeting House, the Old State House and the Paul Revere House.
+It's great deal and does not expire.
+Not available to groups.

-Purchase The Freedom Trail Ticket in advance of your visit through the Paul Revere House website. *If your trip to Boston is in fewer than two weeks, we recommend that you buy your Freedom Trail Ticket in town at Old South Meeting House, the National Park Service Visitor Center at historic Faneuil Hall, the Greater Boston Convention & Visitor Bureau Visitor Center on Boston Common or other local vendors.
+Available at Old South Meeting House or purchase The Freedom Trail Ticket in advance of your visit through the Paul Revere House. *If your trip to Boston is in fewer than two weeks, we recommend that you buy your Freedom Trail Ticket in town at Old South Meeting House, the National Park Service Visitor Center at historic Faneuil Hall, the Greater Boston Convention & Visitor Bureau Visitor Center on Boston Common or other local vendors.
 It's still the same great deal.

 WHAT TO SEE AND DO